 This recipe was inspired by Traci at Vanilla & Bean when I spotted her Beet Red Velvet Cupcakes on social media last week.
 The thought of making a beet-chocolate hybrid cake had been on my mind for ages, but I have to thank Traci for finally enticing me to do it.
 And of course, this post comes out on exactly the day I need it to, and not a minute too late *phew*.
 Not that you need to celebrate Valentine’s day to make this noteworthy (love that term) cake.

 While it looks devilishly decadent, this recipe is actually filled with good-for-you ingredients.
 The base is made from spelt flour and contains the bonus of omega three’s from flax.
-Beet puree makes this cake fudgey and brownie-like without being overly sweet.
+Beet puree makes this cake fudgey and brownie-like without being overly sweet (I use my Vitamix for this).
 It’s a definite chocolate lovers cake.
 And the ganache couldn’t be more simple: similar to traditional ganache made with cream, this recipe uses semi sweet dark chocolate and heated coconut milk.
 It sets up beautifully after the elapsed time.
 Between the beet puree and ganache, this cake does take a little longer to prepare.
 Plan give yourself a good two hours from start to finish.
 However, if you’re looking to save time, the beet puree can be made in advance and kept covered in the fridge prior to use.

 Do give this double chocolate beetroot cake a go.
 Also, don’t forget to leave me a comment below and share your work on Instagram by tagging @the.simple.green.
 I can’t wait to see!